 The following assumptions were used in valuing the liabilities and benefits under the plan.
 All actuarial assumptions are prescribed by Minnesota Statutes, the Legislative Commission on Pensions and Retirement (LCPR), or the MSRS Board of Directors.
 These parties are responsible for selecting the assumptions used for this valuation.
-The assumptions prescribed are based on the last experience study, dated July 26, 2016, and a review of inflation and investment return assumptions, dated September 11, 2017.
-An experience study for the 2015-2019 period was issued on June 30, 2020.
-This report recommended changes to economic and demographic assumptions, expected to be effective at a future date.
+The assumptions prescribed are based on the last experience study, dated June 30, 2020.

-Investment return 7.50% per annum.
-Benefit increases after retirement 1.75% per annum through 2041, 2.00% per annum from 2042 to 2058, and 2.50% per annum thereafter.
+Investment return 7.50% per annum (prescribed by Minnesota Statutes).
 Salary increases 2.50% per year.
 Payroll growth 2.50% per year.
-Inflation 2.50% per year.
-Mortality rates Healthy pre-retirement RP-2014 employee generational mortality table projected with mortality improvement Scale MP-2015 from a base year of 2006, white collar adjustment.
-Healthy post-retirement RP-2014 annuitant generational mortality table projected with mortality improvement Scale MP-2015 from a base year of 2006, white collar adjustment.
-Disabled RP-2014 annuitant generational mortality table projected with mortality improvement Scale MP-2015 from a base year of 2006, white collar adjustment.
-Notes The RP-2014 employee mortality table as published by the Society of Actuaries (SOA) contains mortality rates for ages 18 to 80 and the annuitant mortality table contains mortality rates for ages 50 to 120.
+Inflation 2.25% per year.
+Mortality rates Healthy pre-retirement Pub-2010 General Employee Mortality Table adjusted for mortality improvements using mortality improvement Scale MP-2019.
+Healthy post-retirement Pub-2010 General Retired Mortality Table adjusted for mortality improvements using mortality improvement Scale MP-2019.
+Disabled Pub-2010 General Disabled Mortality Table adjusted for mortality improvements using mortality improvement Scale MP-2019.
+Notes The Pub-2010 employee mortality table as published by the Society of Actuaries (SOA) contains mortality rates for ages 18 to 80 and the annuitant mortality table contains mortality rates for ages 50 to 120.
 We have extended the annuitant mortality table as needed for members younger than age 50 who are receiving a benefit by deriving rates based on the employee table and the juvenile table.
 Similarly, we have extended the employee table as needed for members older than age 80 by deriving rates based on the annuitant table.
 Retirement Members retiring from active status are assumed to retire according to the age related rates shown in the rate table.
 Members who have attained the highest assumed retirement age are assumed to retire in one year.
 Withdrawal None.
 Disability Age-related rates based on experience; see table of sample rates.
 Administrative expenses Prior year administrative expenses expressed as percentage of prior year projected payroll.